-Students may select one of two Master of Science in Chemical Engineering (M.S.Ch.E.) degree programs: thesis or non-thesis option.
+Students may select one of two Master of Science in Chemical Engineering (M.S.
+Ch.E.) degree programs: thesis or non-thesis options.
+A Professional Science Master's Track in Green Chemistry and Engineering also is offered.

-The thesis option requires completion of 30 hours of course credit, successful defense of a thesis and typically takes two years to complete.
+The thesis Master of Science in Chemical Engineering (M.S.
+Ch.E.) degree program requires completion of 30 hours of course credit, successful defense of a thesis and typically takes two years to complete.
 Minimum requirements are: